irissorg/gypsy-traveller-intersectionality/content/04 intersectionality/index.md

 In other words, it is a term attributed to the way of thinking about identity and its relationship to power.

-    ‘A concept that describes how certain aspects of who you are will increase your access to the good things or increase your exposure to the bad things.’
-(Crenshaw, 2020)
+> A concept that describes how certain aspects of who you are will increase your access to the good things or increase your exposure to the bad things.
+**Crenshaw, 2020**

 This resource highlights Gypsy/Traveller intersectionality and specific considerations for social work practice.
 Intersectionality is a crucial methodology for social work as it enables practitioners to fully appreciate an individual’s context, marginalisation and effectively consider safeguarding concerns.
 Furthermore, intersectional identities can often mean taking a very different approach to engagement and support.